+UNOFFICIAL - FOR TECHNICAL ASSISTANCE PURPOSES ONLY Trade Act of 1974 - Reversion 2021

+(D) SUITABLE EMPLOYMENT OBTAINED.-The worker-

-- (ii) has obtained a bona fide offer of such employment. - (E) APPLICATION.-The worker filed an application with the Secretary before- $\,$ - (i) the later of- - (I) the 425th day after the date of the certification under subchapter A of this chapter; or - (II) the 425th day after the date of the worker's last total separation; or - (ii) the date that is the 182d day after the date on which the worker concluded training, unless the worker received a waiver under section 231(c). - (b) AMOUNT OF ALLOWANCE.-The relocation allowance granted to a worker under subsection (a) includes- - (1) 90 percent of the reasonable and necessary expenses (including, but not limited to, subsistence and transportation expenses at levels not exceeding those allowable under section $236(b)\ (1)$ and (2) specified in regulations prescribed by the Secretary) incurred in transporting the worker, the worker's family, and household effects; and - (2) a lump sum equivalent to 3 times the worker's average weekly wage, up to a maximum payment of \$1,250. - (c) LIMITATIONS.-A relocation allowance may not be granted to a worker unless- (1) the relocation occurs within 182 days after the filing of the application for relocation assistance; or - (2) the relocation occurs within 182 days after the conclusion of training, if the worker entered a training program approved by the Secretary under section 236(b) (1) and (2).
+- (i) has obtained suitable employment affording a reasonable expectation of long-term duration in the area in which the worker wishes to relocate; or - (ii) has obtained a bona fide offer of such employment. - (E) APPLICATION.-The worker filed an application with the Secretary before- (i) the later of- - (I) the 425th day after the date of the certification under subchapter A of this chapter; or - (II) the 425th day after the date of the worker's last total separation; or - (ii) the date that is the 182d day after the date on which the worker concluded training, unless the worker received a waiver under section 231(c).

+(b) AMOUNT OF ALLOWANCE.-The relocation allowance granted to a worker under subsection (a) includes-

+- (1) 90 percent of the reasonable and necessary expenses (including, but not limited to, subsistence and transportation expenses at levels not exceeding those allowable under section 236(b) (1) and (2) (19 USC 2296(b)(1) and (2)) specified in regulations prescribed by the Secretary) incurred in transporting the worker, the worker's family, and household effects; and - (2) a lump sum equivalent to 3 times the worker's average weekly wage, up to a maximum payment of \$1,250.

+(c) LIMITATIONS.-A relocation allowance may not be granted to a worker unless-

+- (1) the relocation occurs within 182 days after the filing of the application for relocation assistance; or - (2) the relocation occurs within 182 days after the conclusion of training, if the worker entered a training program approved by the Secretary under section 236(b) (1) and (2) (19 USC 2296(b)(1) and (2)).

-Subchapter C-General Provisions
+Subpart C-General Provisions

 SEC.
-239. [19 U.S.C.
-2311] AGREEMENTS WITH STATES.
+239. (19 U.S.C.
+2311) AGREEMENTS WITH STATES.